iqraashraf207/n8n-Uptime-Monitor/README.md

-# Uptime Monitoring & Alert System (n8n)
+# Website Uptime Monitor & Alert System

-## Overview
-This project is a simple but powerful automation system built using n8n that monitors website availability and sends real-time alerts when a failure is detected.
+An automated workflow that monitors website availability and sends real-time email alerts on downtime detection, built with n8n.

-It simulates a basic DevOps monitoring pipeline used in real-world production systems.

 ---

-## How it works
+## How it Works

-The workflow runs on a schedule and performs the following steps:
+    Schedule Trigger → HTTP Request → IF Condition → Gmail Alert

-1. Schedule Trigger runs every 5 minutes
+1. Schedule trigger runs every 5 minutes
-2. HTTP Request checks if the target website is reachable
+2. HTTP request checks if the target website is reachable
-3. IF condition verifies HTTP status code
+3. IF condition evaluates the HTTP status code
-4. Gmail node sends alert email if the site is down
+4. Gmail node sends an alert email if the site is down

 ---

 ## Tech Stack

-- n8n (Workflow Automation)
-- HTTP Request Node
-- Gmail API (OAuth2)
-- Docker (for local deployment)
+`n8n` `HTTP Request Node` `Gmail API (OAuth2)` `Docker`

 ---

-## Workflow Architecture
-Schedule Trigger → HTTP Request → IF Condition → Email Alert

----

 ## Features

-- Automated uptime monitoring
+- Automated uptime checks on a configurable schedule
 - Real-time email alerts on failure
-- Fully no-code workflow automation
-- Easily extendable to multiple websites
+- Easily extendable to monitor multiple websites
-- Beginner-friendly DevOps simulation project

 ---

-## Future Improvements
+## Setup
-- Multi-website monitoring
-- Telegram/Discord alerts
-- Response time tracking
-- Logging system for failures
-- Cloud deployment (AWS/DigitalOcean)

----

-Built as a learning project exploring DevOps automation and workflow engineering using n8n.
+1. Install and run n8n locally or via Docker
+2. Import the workflow JSON into your n8n instance
+3. Configure the target URL and Gmail OAuth2 credentials
+4. Activate the workflow